 Don’t wing it.

-Before you finish your time together, take the time to review the day’s lesson with your student and plan the next visit.
+Before you finish your lesson, take the time to review what was covered with your student and plan the next visit.

 Have a warm-up dance.